CELMA-project/CELMA/README.md

 Current implementation works with the latest commit of BOUT++ version 3

+* additionalPlots: Additional plots related to the CELMA code
 * celma: Folder with the codes
 * celmaCurMom: CELMA codes where the current and parallel momentum is solved
 * celmaApar: CELMA codes where the $A_\|$ is accounted for